komodt01/ISO-27001-multi-cloud-compliance-project/Cloud Providers/AWS/Data Masking and DLP (AWS).md

 # Data Masking and DLP (AWS)

 This module demonstrates how to implement basic data masking and encryption controls in AWS using Lambda, DynamoDB, and KMS.
+These examples support ISO 27001 Annex A controls for data protection and secure processing.

+---

 ## 1. Update Lambda Function for Data Masking